natesworksdev/Ryujinx/README.md

 ## Usage

-To run this emulator, we recommend that your PC have at least 8GB of RAM; less than this amount can result in unpredictable behavior and may cause crashes or unacceptable performance.
+To run this emulator, we recommend that your PC has at least 8GB of RAM; less than this amount can result in unpredictable behavior, crashes or unacceptable performance.

 See our [Setup & Configuration Guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide) on how to set up the emulator.